Digital Skills 4 Youth

 All types of proposals will be considered, however, priority will be given to employers who can provide the most beneficial experience to the intern, and provide the possibility of the internship leading to long-term employment.
 Special consideration will also be given to employers in rural areas, as well as employers looking to hire youth facing employment barriers, Indigenous youth, members of a visible minority group, persons with disabilities, and women.

-All internships must conclude by March 31st 2022
+Take advantage of this program NOW!
+All internships must conclude by March 31st 2023

 Employee Eligibility and Selection